 If your screening is negative, then you are advised to seek support from the Learning Enhancement Team who will assist you to develop your study skills.

 All screenings and assessments take place on campus.

 The cost of screening and assessment is subsidised by the University.
 The cost to students for the 2018/19 academic year will be £30.00 for the screening and £70.00 for the Educational Psychologist or Psychiatrist assessment.

 If you are in financial hardship, then you can meet with a Financial Adviser in the Student Services Student Life Centre (LSB room 0.20) to discuss an application for financial aid.
 Please call reception on 01603 592761, drop-in or email the Finance Team for an appointment.

 Once you have had your assessment report (e-mailed to your UEA e-mail address) you should call reception on 01603 592761 or drop-in to make a feedback appointment with an SpLD tutor.
 The tutor will help you to understand the report and what it means for you in terms of learning strategies and reasonable adjustments to support your studies.

 Specialist study skills tuition

-The Learning Enhancement Team in the Student Support Centre provides specialist study skills tuition for students with specific learning difficulties.
-Further information can be found on their webpage.
+The Learning Enhancement Team in Nelson Court (House 33) provides specialist study skills tuition for students with specific learning difficulties.

 The tutorials will be funded by UEA.
 All students who have submitted acceptable evidence of a specific learning difficulty are eligible for these specialist tutorials.
 Students who have attended a screening and are waiting to meet an Educational Psychologist are also eligible.